JayantSharma08/crypto_decrypto/sessions/session_12.md

     - [x] Boilerplate server with actix-web
     - [ ] /predict endpoint that gets predictions from ES and serves them to the client app.

+- [ ] Add automatic linting and formatting with clippy and rust fmt with precommit hooks.

 ## Questions